 Raw scores, converted into factor scores, indicated approximately 3% of the adolescents who responded to the instrument scored -2 and -3 standard deviations away from the mean.
 The results of the multi-variant analysis of variance indicated that abused adolescents scored significantly lower (p.

 Bavolek, Stephen John, "Primary Prevention of Child Abuse and Neglect: Identification of High Risk Adolescents Prior to Parenthood" (1978).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7390.